 I had my first Trapizzino experience in Rome’s first place in Testaccio, one of my favorite neighborhoods and where is also one of my favorite traditional restaurants, Felice a Testaccio.

 The place is not too big, mainly because customers order and eat on the go or take their lunch to their workplace.
-Although, there are a couple of tables if you prefer to eat inside.
+However, there are a couple of tables if you prefer to eat inside.
 Or else, there is a small public garden right in front where you can relax on a bench and enjoy your hearty meal.

-Here my husband only ordered a trapizzino stuffed with tongue on a green sauce, a typical Roman recipe.
+Here my husband only ordered a Trapizzino stuffed with tongue on a green sauce, a typical Roman recipe.
 I have also tried the Trapizzino in the Trastevere area and I had a delicious supplì, stuffed rice ball, one of the traditional foods in Rome.
 Mine was cacio e pepe, with Roman Pecorino cheese and black pepper, and my husband’s classic with ragout sauce.

 Where to find Trapizzino